zhetai/motia/packages/docs/content/docs/welcome.mdx

 - 🚀 **Zero Infrastructure Setup:** Say goodbye to the complexities of message queues and event brokers!
 Motia handles the underlying infrastructure, allowing you to focus solely on building your workflows.

-- 🔌 **Plug-and-Play Steps in Your Language:**  Develop your workflow logic using the languages you love: JavaScript, TypeScript, Python, and Ruby.
+- 🔌 **Plug-and-Play Steps in Your Language:**  Develop your workflow logic using the languages you love: JavaScript, TypeScript, and Python.
 Mix and match languages within the same flow for ultimate flexibility.

 - 📊 **Built-in Observability:** Gain deep insights into your workflows with real-time logs, traces, and interactive flow visualizations right in the Motia Workbench.
 Debugging and monitoring have never been easier.